 Looking back at 2015, this was the year in online marketing when content came to the forefront.
 Brands that continued to broaden their social media marketing efforts continued reaping the fruits of their efforts as measured in terms of customer loyalty, higher conversion rates, and higher website visitor retention and interactivity rates.
 These successes came in proportion to the creative efforts and talents expanded, of course.

 2016 predictions anticipate further growth and expansion resulting from the momentum of these content trends.
 With more online businesses expanding their content marketing tactics and brand promotion using these highly successful creative content methods and further adopting interactive and episodic storytelling paradigms and techniques.

 In the areas of B2C online marketing, adoption and expansion opportunities remain plentiful.
 B2C research has revealed that online marketing sophistication has not yet caught up to B2B levels.
-Tremendous opportunity and advantage exists for B2C online marketers who implement social networking and content related strategies.
+Tremendous opportunity and advantage exist for B2C online marketers who implement social networking and content-related strategies.

 Content Focus is Critical

 With the average online marketer employing multiple market strategies simultaneously, as well as the need to update contently frequently as in weekly and ideally daily, it becomes apparent that brands which do not invest in content marketing efforts will assess a negative penalty in terms of lack of online brand recognition, relative to those businesses which do make that investment and continue their efforts.

 Content marketing is definitely here to stay, with adoption and deployment being the primary determinants separating successful online brands from their unsuccessful counterparts.